Android Live Notifications

 5. Respond to Live Notification events

-Obtain the event type from the Payload
+Obtain the Live Notification event type from payload

 Event types